The odds of developing liver, esophageal, and stomach cancer may be stacked against alcohol consumers.

 Health - Food - Science - Community

-Alcohol drinking may elevate the risk of colorectal cancer.
+Habitual drinking of alcohol may facilitate the development of cancer.